Linnea Johansson (golfer): Professional career

 Johansson graduated in 2017 and started playing on the Symetra Tour.
-She made steady progress over the first few seasons and on the 2019 she made the cut in 18 out of 20 events, and finished 18th on the money list.
+She made steady progress over the first few seasons and in 2019 she made the cut in 18 out of 20 events, and finished 18th on the money list.
 She finished T26 at the LPGA Q-Series to earn status for the 2020 LPGA Tour season, after missing the cut by one stroke the previous year.

 In 2020, she was runner-up in the Mission Inn Resort and Club Championship behind Matilda Castren, and in 2021 she was runner-up at the Prasco Charity Championship in Ohio, two strokes behind Meghan MacLaren.

 Johansson earned her card for the 2022 LPGA Tour through qualifying school.
 In 2022, she made the cut in 11 of 20 starts and finished 120th on the Official Points List and went back to LPGA Q-Series, where she finished 8th to keep her card.

+In 2023, Johansson also joined the Ladies European Tour, where her best finish was a 9th place at the Aramco Team Series - Florida.
+She shot a bogey-free 64, 7 under par, to take the lead after one round of the inaugural JM Eagle LA Championship in Los Angeles, one shot ahead of Gemma Dryburgh and Minjee Lee, ultimately finishing tied 61st.
+She finished 72nd on the LET Order of Merit in 2023 and 90th in 2024 after a season-best 9th place at the KPMG Women's Irish Open, and retired from tour golf at the end of the 2024 season.